 “I don’t have time” is a euphemism for “I have other priorities.”

 At a minimum, everyone needs to make time to eat and sleep in order to survive.
 The majority of us also spend at least a few minutes of leisure/downtime each day to refresh and stay sane.
 Outside of that, every other task is by choice.

 If you’re at work and your son has been trying to reach you over the phone but you don’t answer because you’re busy, that is not a lack of time.
 Rather, it’s a priority.

 “I don’t have time” is a euphemism for “I have other priorities at the moment.”
-And there is nothing wrong with having priorities.
+And there is nothing wrong with having other priorities.
 Sometimes we have a good reason for doing something else.
 However, too often people lie by saying they don’t have the time to do something when in reality, it’s just not a high enough priority for them to sacrifice alternatives.